 Know how to unclog a shower drain and you can solve the problem of a filling shower in a hurry.
 With a bad blockage, the water level can come precariously close to escaping and flooding the bathroom, so it’s expertise you’ll want to acquire.

-The good news is remedying a clogged drain may be annoying but it’s rarely a huge deal.
-Most shower blockages can be sorted in less than 30 minutes with expert bathroom cleaning tips.
+The good news is remedying a clogged drain may be annoying but it is a less unwelcome task than unclogging a toilet, and rarely a huge deal.
+Most shower blockages can be sorted in less than 30 minutes.

 Here is how to unclog a shower drain – and the tactics that will make it less likely to block up again.